svanoort/pyresttest/README.md

 We're all responsible adults: don't try to give a boolean or list where an integer is expected and it'll play nice.

+One caveat: if you define the same element (example, URL) twice in the same enclosing element, the last value will be used.
+This is because of internal conversion to key-value dictionaries (they both map to the same key).

 # Benchmarking?
 No, not yet.
 When this is done being implemented and tested, benchmarking will be done by a special configuration element underneath the test configuration.